 As mentioned in our previous post, most providers will team up with a local partner as required.
 If your prospective provider says they can service you anywhere in the world without local partners you’d best be wary of them as the service will likely be a compromise.

 What Are the Typical Insurance Requirements for an Executive Protection Agent?

 Most providers will have public liability and professional indemnity insurance that covers their activities.
 Usually, they will also provide travel insurance for their operatives.

 If the provider is also providing medical services, it’s prudent to ensure they have medical indemnity cover for this as well.

-The use of firearms for a security details is location dependent.
-In some countries, such as Australia or the UK, it’s illegal for operatives to carry firearms whereas in the USA, it’s legal and common place for operatives to carry them.
+The use of firearms for security details is location-dependent.
+In some countries, such as Australia or the UK, it’s illegal for operatives to carry firearms whereas, in the USA, it’s legal and commonplace for operatives to carry them.

 When we are travelling to a country where it might be legal to carry firearms, if required, we will partner with or hire local operatives that have the necessary licences and experience to do so.
 This sometimes means hiring off-duty police officers as part of the team.

 Either way, be guided by your provider in relation to this.